Shaga-Matula/blue-pulse-pp5/README.md

 We offer a diverse range of products, including:

 - **Merchandise:** T-shirts, hoodies, hats, and other apparel featuring exclusive Blue Pulse designs.
-- **CD Downloads:** (Planned) Digital downloads of the Blue Pulse Anthology CD, allowing fans to enjoy the band's music anytime, anywhere.
+- **CD :** Blue Pulse Anthology CD, allowing fans to enjoy the band's music anytime, anywhere.

 # Pricing

 Our pricing strategy is designed to be competitive and fair:

 - **Merchandise:** Prices vary based on the type of product, with occasional discounts or promotions for loyal customers.
-- **CD Downloads:** Priced affordably to make Blue Pulse's music accessible to a wider audience.
+- **CD :** Blue Pulse Anthology CD, allowing fans to enjoy the band's music anytime, anywhere.

 # Marketing Strategies